 If the listing used for an existing constituent no longer meets the above liquidity requirements, other eligible listings that do meet such liquidity requirements will be used to represent the security in the Market Investable Equity Universe.
 If the security has two or more other eligible listings, the following priority rules would be used to determine which of such listings will be used to represent the security in the Market Investable Equity Universe:

-- Local listing18 - Foreign listing in the same geographical region19
+- Local listing17 - Foreign listing in the same geographical region18 - Foreign listing in a different geographical region19.